archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googletest/docs/advanced.md

 ## Teaching googletest How to Print Your Values

-When a test assertion such as `EXPECT_EQ` fails, googletest prints the argument values to help you debug.
+When a test assertion such as `EXPECT_EQ` fails, googletest prints the argument values to help you debug_diagnostics_file.
 It does this using a user-extensible value printer.

 This printer knows how to print built-in C++ types, native arrays, STL containers, and any type that supports the `<<` operator.
 For other types, it